 A new initiative was launched in 2018 by DG-Move C, Unit C4.
 (Rail Safety and Interoperability) to harmonize procedures at cross border points and eliminate hampering operational issues.
 The Issue Logbook was set up and 3 main priorities were selected.
-The goal of the Issue Logbook is to make concrete progress on the selected bottlenecks, as breaking rules, technical wagon checks at border station, train composition and ETA
+The goal of the Issue Logbook is to make concrete progress on the selected bottlenecks, as breaking rules, technical wagon checks at border station, train composition and ETA (Estimated Time of arrival) with solutions to be developed within 12-18 months.
+Due to the complexity of these issues the Commission intends to use its influence to engage all relevant actors in the process

-(Estimated Time of arrival) with solutions to be developed within 12-18 months.
-Due to the complexity of these issues the Commission intends to use its influence to engage all relevant actors in the process (particularly those not represented in the RFC governance structure).
+(particularly those not represented in the RFC governance structure).
 ERA is fully committed to support the work with their expertise.

-ERA will be in charge of the overall coordination of the priority No.2. and RFC OEM was kindly asked to continue its successful work on border crossing issues and train composition under this priority, in close cooperation with ERA.
-After the start of the discussion on expert level the Commission intends to gradually increase the geographical scope of this priority. (involvement of RFC4, RFC5 and RFC6)
+ERA and DG-Move is in charge of the overall coordination of the priority No.2. and RFC OEM was kindly asked to continue its successful work on border crossing issues and train composition under this priority, in close cooperation with ERA.
+Based on the achieved results and experiences the Commission intends to gradually increase the geographical scope of this priority (involvement of RFC4, RFC5 and RFC6).

-The first main step is to overview the exsisting national rules on train composition/tests and checks that cause the problems and delays at border crossings with the aim to reduce or remove, if it is possible, the unnecessary requirements.
-Issues Logbook Plenary Session will be organised twice a year in Brussels.
+The first main step was to overview the exsisting national rules on train composition/tests and checks that cause the problems and delays at border crossings with the aim to reduce or remove, if it is possible, the unnecessary requirements.
+The European Commission is monitoring regularly the progress of the 3 priorities therefore Issues Logbook Plenary Session is going to be organised twice a year in Brussels.